MohammedAlDahleh/reading-notes/EXPRESS.md

  # npm:
+ npm is the world's largest software registry.
+Open source developers from every continent use npm to share and borrow packages, and many organizations use npm to manage private development as well.

+ * Use npm to:

 1) Adapt packages of code for your apps, or incorporate packages as they are.
 2) Download standalone tools you can use right away.
 3) Run packages without downloading using npx.